 This bill appropriates a total of $5,786,308,832 for the Department of Health and Human Services (DHHS) for the biennium from July 1, 2025, to June 30, 2027, with $2,216,363,718 sourced from the general fund.
-It details specific funding allocations for various sectors, including salaries, behavioral health, and public health, while introducing a new "extraordinary medical needs housing loan fund" to support housing for individuals with disabilities.
-The bill also provides one-time funding for projects such as technology upgrades and child care support, and emphasizes the establishment of behavioral health facilities that must operate for a minimum of ten years.
+It details specific funding allocations for various sectors, including salaries, behavioral health, and public health, while introducing a new "Extraordinary medical needs housing loan fund" to support housing projects for individuals with disabilities.
+The bill also includes one-time funding for technology upgrades, child care support, and behavioral health facilities, alongside a community cultural center programming grant and funding for juvenile justice diversion services.

 Statutes affected: Prepared by the Legislative Council staff for House Appropriations Committee: 50-06-06.6, 50-06-42, 50-24.5-02.3, 50-33-05